113ll3/Ibmclouddocscli/idt/index.md

 {: #build}

 Once your project has been created, it's now up to you to craft it into something useful.
-The general flow consists of editing the source code, then running a [`bx dev build`](commands.html#build) to compile the app within a local container specific to your app's language and configuration.
+The general flow consists of editing the source code, then running a [`ibmcloud dev build`](commands.html#build) to compile the app within a local container specific to your app's language and configuration.
 Depending on your apps language and generator that is used, there are one or more containers defaulted to support building and running locally.
 Typically, there will be a "tools" container for builds and local debugging.
 This container will usually have extra tools and capabilities to aid you in development.
 There is also a "run" container that closely mimics the actual runtime environment of your app once deployed to the cloud, either in Cloud Foundry or IBM's Kubernetes based container environment.

 You are free to use whatever IDE or editor you prefer to code up your application.
 We offer an extension for the Microsoft VisualStudio Code (VSCode) editor that enables you to access all the IDE commands from directly within the editor.

-Once the project has been built, you'll next want to run your app using the [`bx dev run`](commands.html#run) or [`bx dev debug`](commands.html#debug), depending on your apps generator configuration.
+Once the project has been built, you'll next want to run your app using the [`ibmcloud dev run`](commands.html#run) or [`ibmcloud dev debug`](commands.html#debug), depending on your apps generator configuration.
 This will run the app within the proper container.
 Some apps patterns support multiple containers external to your apps such as persistence or other capabilities.
 These will automatically be started and configured during run or debug.
-There is also a [`bx dev test`](commands.html#test) command that will execute any test cases associated with the app.
+There is also a [`ibmcloud dev test`](commands.html#test) command that will execute any test cases associated with the app.

 ### How local containers are used